younhash/Triple-M-P3/README.md

 - add pins on map
 - Allow user to choose favorites
 - Save their choices in our database
+- Add map api to identify a location with trails

 ## ERD Diagram